What is Make Your Job?

 - Have higher rates of employment (88% vs. 69%) and income ($44,000 vs. $24,000)

 - Have higher rates of high school diploma attainment (at 99% vs. a national average of 85%)

 - Have higher school enrollment rates than their peers (90% vs. 60%)

-Citi volunteers will play an active role in the implementation of Startup Summer and BizCamp programs by giving their time and expertise through service and mentorship.
-Citi employees across the country will serve in a variety of positions, including: advisors, mentors, coaches, judges, guest speakers.
+Citi volunteers play an active role in the implementation of Startup Summer and BizCamp programs by giving their time and expertise through service and mentorship.
+Citi employees across the country serve in a variety of positions, including: advisors, mentors, coaches, judges, guest speakers, and field trip hosts.